 Can I Make Keto Waffles Too?!

 Yes you can!
-In fact, they come out actually crispy (yup!).
+In fact, they come out actually crispy (crazy right?!).
 So while our famous keto waffle recipe will give you impossibly fluffy goodies, these do a solid job at crisping up*.
 The only thing you need to do is up the ‘milk’ to 6-8 tablespoons!

 *Just note that I found a difference in crispiness between my two waffle makers (Belgian and regular)… but nothing that a good toast couldn’t fix!
 And if you like them extra crisp, a skillet at low temperature is always the way to go.